TRAM: Global Trajectory and Motion of 3D Humans from in-the-wild Videos: Experiments

 \textbf{Evaluation metrics.} For pose and shape reconstruction, we use the common reconstruction metrics: mean per-joint error (MPJPE), Procrustes-aligned per-joint error (PA-MPJPE), and per-vertex error (PVE).
 To evaluate the motion smoothness, we compute acceleration error (ACCEL) against the ground truth acceleration.

 For human trajectory evaluation, we slice a sequence into 100-frame segments and evaluate 3D joint error after aligning the first two frames (W-MPJPE$_{100}$) or the entire segment (WA-MPJPE$_{100}$)~\cite{slahmr}.
-In addition, we follow WHAM~\cite{wham} and evaluate the error of the entire trajectory after aligning the first frame, with root translation error (RTE), root orientation error (ROE), and egocentric root velocity error (ERVE).
+Following WHAM~\cite{wham}, we evaluate root translation error normalized by the total displacement (RTE in $\%$) after rigid alignment without scaling.
+In addition, we compute egocentric-frame root velocity error (ERVE) to measure the root motion accuracy.

-For camera trajectory evaluation, we follow SLAM literature and evaluate absolute trajectory error (ATE)~\cite{ate}, which performs Procrustes with scaling to align the estimation with ground truth before computing error.
-To evaluate the accuracy of our scale estimation, we evaluate ATE using our estimated scale (ATE-S)~\cite{pace}.
+For camera trajectory evaluation, we follow SLAM literature and evaluate absolute trajectory error (ATE)~\cite{ate}, which performs rigid alignment with scaling to align the camera trajectory with ground truth before computing error.
+To evaluate the accuracy of our scale estimation, we also evaluate ATE using our estimated scale (ATE-S)~\cite{pace}.